phetsims/circuit-construction-kit-common/doc/eecircuit.md

 ## What We Need You to Do (MVP Scope)

-### 1. Understand and Extract EEcircuit’s Core
+### 1. Understand and Extract Spice’s Core

-- Analyze the EEcircuit repo:
+- Analyze the Spice repo:
   - How it compiles and loads Ngspice into the browser (WASM).
   - How it passes netlists and retrieves simulation results.
   - How it manages transient analysis and time-stepping.